libretro/TIC-80/README.md

 ## Configuration

-There are a few features that are disabled from TIC-80 in order to allow building on libretro's targets...
+The following languages have been disabled in the TIC-80 core to allow building across all of libretro's targets...

-- Ruby language support
+- Ruby
-- Python language support
+- Python
-- Janet language support
+- Janet
-- Scheme language support
+- Scheme
+- Squirrel
+- WASM
+- Fennel
+- JavaScript

 ## License